CAUXlab/IntegrAlign/README.md

 --scans - 2 or 3 paths to the folders of each panel that contains the .qptiff files of every patients.

 --annotations - Paths to 2 or 3 panel folders of the annotation files (.geojson).
+Optional.

 --panels - Panel names.